Feeding a family in the 1800s was a full-time job

 Never add cold water in hot pots.

-Clean inside by wiping with clean rag and using hot water & brush to remove stuck-on food; occasionally may have to use paint scraper to remove stuck on food; avoid soap and metal utensils.
+Clean inside by wiping with clean rag and using hot water & brush to remove stuck-on food; occasionally may have to use paint scraper to remove stuck on food; avoid soap and metal scrubbers.

 After cooking on a wood fire, clean outside soot with soap & water.